Meet OAT’s Otolaryngologists

 Daniel D. Viner, M.D.

 Dr. Viner was born in Nashville and raised in Connecticut.
-He attended Wesleyan University where he played soccer and graduated Magna cum Laude with honors in Philosophy.
-Dr. Viner then returned to Nashville to attend Vanderbilt University School of Medicine, where he served on the curriculum committee, ran a summer fellowship program for diabetes research, and tutored anatomy classes.
-He then moved to Cleveland, Ohio, where he completed general surgery internship and otolaryngology residency at University Hospitals of Cleveland.
-Dr. Viner received special commendation for service at the prestigious Rainbow Babies & Children’s Hospital, and he presented papers at conferences in Chicago, Denver, and Nice, France.
+He attended Wesleyan University and graduated Magna cum Laude with honors in Philosophy.
+Dr. Viner returned to Nashville to attend Vanderbilt University School of Medicine and he completed his general surgery internship and otolaryngology residency in Ohio at University Hospitals of Cleveland.
+He received special commendation for service at the prestigious Rainbow Babies & Children’s Hospital, and he presented papers at conferences in Chicago, Denver, and Nice, France.
 As a chief resident, he traveled to Lithuania on a surgical mission trip, teaching current otolaryngology and facial plastic surgery techniques.
 After residency, Dr. Viner returned to Nashville and joined OAT.
 He is board certified by the American Board of Otolaryngology and maintains memberships in the American Academy of Otolaryngic Allergy and the American Academy of Otolaryngology-Head and Neck Surgery.
 He has been selected as one of the “Best Doctors in America” and has served as the chief of Otolaryngology at Baptist Hospital.
-Dr. Viner cares for the broad array of ear, nose, and throat problems, and at home, he is an avid reader, enjoys playing tennis, and treasures time with his wife and three children.
+Dr. Viner cares for the broad array of ear, nose, and throat disorders.
+He is an avid reader, enjoys playing tennis, and treasures time with his wife and three children.

 Charles T. Wright, M.D.

 Dr. Wright is a native of Nashville where he attended Lipscomb University on a Presidential Scholarship and graduated Valedictorian of his class.
 He also received his Masters of Business Administration from Lipscomb with concentrations in healthcare management and leadership.
-Dr. Wright then went on to the University of Tennessee Health Science Center in Memphis where he received his medical degree with high honors in 2006.
+Dr. Wright went on to the University of Tennessee Health Science Center in Memphis where he received his medical degree with high honors in 2006.
 While in medical school, he received an NIH Medical Student Research Fellowship Award and was elected into the prestigious Alpha Omega Alpha National Medical Honor Society.
-Dr. Wright then returned to Nashville for his general surgery internship and otolaryngology residency at Vanderbilt University Medical Center.
-During residency, Dr. Wright published original research in the specialty’s major journals, presented at national conferences, and traveled to Africa on an otolaryngology medical mission trip.
-Now, he is board certified by the American Board of Otolaryngology and provides comprehensive medical and surgical management for adults and children with problems of the ears, nose, throat, head, and neck.
-But away from the practice, Dr. Wright values time with his wife and son and enjoys traveling, golf, Titans football, and the Florida Gulf coast.
+Dr. Wright returned to Nashville for his general surgery internship and otolaryngology residency at Vanderbilt University Medical Center.
+During residency, he published original research in the specialty’s major journals, presented at national conferences, and traveled to Africa on an otolaryngology medical mission trip.
+He is board certified by the American Board of Otolaryngology and provides comprehensive medical and surgical management for adults and children with problems of the ears, nose, throat, head, and neck.
+Dr. Wright values time with his wife and son and enjoys traveling, golf, Titans football, and the Florida Gulf coast.